-Moist carrot cake cupcakes with light and delicate crumbs and topped with tangy cream cheese…
+Moist carrot cake cupcakes with light crumbs, topped with delicious tangy cream cheese frosting -…

 Disclosure: This post may contain affiliate links.
 Please read my disclosure for more info.

-A light and fluffy strawberry roll cake, filled with light whipped cream and whole strawberries.
-Great to go with tea on a hot afternoon!
+A light and fluffy strawberry roll cake, filled with light whipped cream and fresh strawberries.
+Enjoy this refreshing dessert with tea on a hot afternoon!

 Have you tried making roll cakes?
-Or do you think that they are challenging to make?
+Or do you think that roll cakes are difficult to make?

 What Ingredients Do I Need?

-You will need just a few ingredients for the sponge:
+You will need just these few ingredients for the biscuit sponge:

 - Eggs: Use 55g – 60g eggs (medium to large size).

-- Caster Sugar: Use caster sugar so that it is easier to dissolve in the batter.
+- Caster Sugar: Use caster sugar so that it dissolves better in the batter.

-- Cornstarch: Cornstarch helps to make the cake light and fluffy.
+- Cornstarch: In addition to the cake or top flour, cornstarch helps make the biscuit sponge light and fluffy.

 - Icing Sugar: The icing sugar will be used to dust on the sponge batter just before baking.